dilara444/TechLabsDUS_WineNot/README.md

 ## Objective:

-Our journey startet first with a dataset of physiochemical quality description and prediction of red wines in the south of europe, which we had to dismiss due to the complexity of the dataset.
-We wanted to combine this with another dataset, the wine review dataset (mentioned below), but concluded that it would be better to continue with this one instead.
-The main reason was, that we could analyze more with the other dataset and had more valiables to research on.
+Our journey startet first with a dataset of physiochemical quality description and prediction of red wines in portugal, which we had to dismiss due to the complexity of the dataset.
+We initally wanted to combine this with another dataset, the wine review dataset (mentioned below), but concluded that it would be better to continue with this one only, instead.
+The main reason was, that we could analyze more with the other dataset and had more variables to research on.
 This allowed us to explore our creativity in our skills and even try new approaches to begin with.

 We've started to work on the wine reviews dataset to uncover insights about wine quality, regional preferences, and pricing trends.
-It helped us to build a deeper understanding on which characteristics define a wine as high-quality and tasty.
+It helped us to build a deeper understanding on which characteristics define a wine as high-quality and tasty and many other factors given in this dataset.
 Therefore, we visualizated various factors that distinguish corresponding wine characteristics.

 ## Project Scope
 We use Wine Reviews Data